 If any of these are present in your child or adolescent, notify your healthcare provider so that he or she may refer you to a Psychiatrist.

 There are also ways to unmask risk for suicide in children who are quiet or well-behaved.
 A “yes” answer to any of the following questions warrants further professional evaluation:

 - In the past month have you thought you would be better off dead or wished that you were dead?

 - In the past month have you thought about suicide?

 - In the past month did you make any plans to commit suicide?

 Balancing the Risk:

-Identification of any risk factors described above is not a reason to delay starting an antiepileptic drug or to stop taking one already prescribed.
+If you have any of these risk factors you should not delay starting an antiepileptic drug or stop taking one already prescribed.
 The likelihood of having more seizures posses a greater safety risk.
 However, speak to your physician about any risk factors that you may recognize or about any concerns that you may have.